Curstantine/tsync/README.md

 ## Current issues

-- ADB commands are done by using rust`s`Commands`API, instead of having a direct connection to the`adbd`.
+- ADB commands are done by using rust's `Commands` API, instead of having a direct connection to `adbd`.

-- Doesn't not check for changes done to a file when syncing.
+- Doesn't check for changes done to a file when syncing.
 Even if a change is done, the file will be skipped over if it exists in the target device.